 Ethical issues related to sponsoring institution

-- The researcher, sponsor and EC should attempt to maximize benefits and minimize risks to participants so that risks are balanced to lead to potential benefits at the individual, societal and/or community levels.
+- The researcher, sponsor, and EC should attempt to maximize benefits and minimize risks to participants so that risks are balanced to lead to potential benefits at the individual, societal, and/or community levels.

-- The EC should assess the inherent benefits and risks, ensure a favourable balance of benefits and risks, evaluate plans for minimizing the risk and discomfort and decide on the merit of the research before approving it.
+- The EC should assess the inherent benefits and risks, ensure a favorable balance of benefits and risks, evaluate plans for minimizing the risk and discomfort and decide on the merit of the research before approving it.

 Informed consent process-

 - Informed consent protects the individual’s autonomy to freely choose whether or not to participate in the research.
-The process involves three components – providing relevant information to potential participants, ensuring the information is comprehended by them and assuring voluntariness of participation.
+The process involves three components – providing relevant information to potential participants, ensuring the information is comprehended by them, and assuring voluntariness of participation.

 - This is more related in the fields of medical science and health research involving human participants, it is the primary responsibility of the researcher to obtain the written, informed consent of the prospective participant